anita-owens/Machine-Learning-R/README.md

 The goal is to identify what characteristics makes a converting customer?
 What online shopping behaviors exist so we can improve marketing (targeting and customer acquisition) and product (how can we improve our offerings or the customer experience?)

       This analysis suggests that:
-       - Visitor type is important (returnings and new visitor segments)
+       - Visitor type is important (returning and new visitor segments)
        - The different pages a user visits is important and where they exit from the site
        - And whether they visited a product related page